Ultimate Mission Viejo Real Estate Investing Guide for 2026

 Economy

 Overall, the poverty rate in Mission Viejo is .
-The state poverty rate is , with the nationwide poverty rate at .
+The state's statistics reveal an overall rate of poverty of , and a related survey of national statistics reports the nationwide rate at .

 Economy Quick Stats